Our People

 Power Line Safety

-• Make sure to always look for nearby power lines before you cut down any tree or trim branches.
-If a tree falls into a power line, contact your local electric cooperative.
+• Always look for nearby power lines before you cut down any tree or trim branches.
+If a tree falls into a power line, or you notice a tree/branch that might interfere with power lines, contact your local electric cooperative.

 • Treat all power lines as energized.
 Never climb or attempt to handle a tree that has a limb caught in a power line.
 You may not see any visible evidence that the tree is “electrified” or dangerous.